arpitbbhayani/concurrency-in-depth/README.md

 To run the examples, navigate to the directory for the example you want to run and follow the instructions in the `README.md` file for that directory.

-## Examples
+## Topics

-This repository contains the following examples:
+This repository covers the following topics:

-- **01-fair-threads**: demonstrates how to write fair threads and get optimum performance
+- [01-fair-threads](https://youtu.be/2PjlaUnrAMQ) demonstrates how to write fair threads and get optimum performance
-- **02-multi-threaded-tcp-server**: demonstrates why TCP based servers are multi-threaded and how to build one from scratch
+- [02-multi-threaded-tcp-server](https://youtu.be/f9gUFy-9uCM) demonstrates why TCP based servers are multi-threaded and how to build one from scratch

 Each example contains a `README.md` file that provides instructions for running the example and an explanation of the concepts demonstrated in the example.

+### Pipeline

+- [ ] Why Count++ Is not atomic - Peek into machine instructions
+- [ ] Semaphores and Pessimistic Locking in multi-threaded systems
+- [ ] Optimistic Locking and achieveing concurrency without locks
+- [ ] Atomic Operations vs Locks - Bechmark and Trade-offs
+- [ ] Concurrency is not parallelism
+- [ ] Is python really multi-threaded?
+- [ ] Python GIL impact on multi-threading
+- [ ] Are fibres lightweight threads?
+How do they work?
+- [ ] What are Goroutines and how are they implemented?
+- [ ] Golang Concurrency Patterns